7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Manage-Identities-And-Governance/Azure-Administration-Microsoft-Entra-ID-Administration.md

-# Azure AD Administration
+# Azure Administration Microsoft Entra ID

+Azure Active Directory renamed on to Microsoft Entra ID as on July 2023.

-[Azure Active Directory (Azure AD)](https://learn.microsoft.com/en-us/azure/active-directory/) is Microsoft's multi-tenant cloud-based directory and identity management service.
-AD and AD Cloud are just local and remote variants of AD, both are in use today and connectable with Hyrid Cloud.
+[Microsoft Entra ID  (once Azure AD)](https://learn.microsoft.com/en-us/azure/active-directory/) is Microsoft's multi-tenant cloud-based directory and identity management service.
+AD and AD Cloud are just local and remote variants of AD, both are in use today and connectable with Hybrid Cloud.

+A very helpful explanation from [John Savill](https://www.youtube.com/watch?v=JIjijcXoQt4): Entra is a entrance (like a door) to entire features cloud with identity to protect everything behind that entrance.
+Active Directory is not Microsoft Entra ID formerly known as Azure AD:
+- Microsoft Entra ID is flat, Active Directory domains are trees and forest
+- Domain controllers are deployed only when required for compatibility for Domain Services

 See [[Active-Directory-Defined]] for on-premise AD definitions and descriptions.
 It is the principle Identity and Access management service.
-Authorize and authenicate to multiple sources:
+Authorise and authenticate to multiple sources:
 - On-Premise AD, Internal resources and apps located on your corporate network
 - Web-Application - IpD - google login
 - External resources like Microsoft 365, the Azure portal, and SaaS applications.
-- Cloud apps developed for your organization.
+- Cloud apps developed for your organisation.

 Internal Resources | External  Resources
 --- | ---